evydsg/CodeAcademy_Python/README.md

 - Slice pizza_and_prices to get the three cheapest pizzas and store them in three_cheapest.
 - Print the list of the three cheapest pizzas.

+### Loop Practice
+The main goal of this exercise is to reinforce your understanding of loops by creating and manipulating lists of numbers, squaring them, and computing cubes using different loop techniques.

   ### Enjoy!
 ### Evy Guenda